saravanan-balas/budget-tracker/DEV-SETUP.md

 The application is configured for Docker local development:
 - Frontend connects to API via Docker internal network (`http://api:5000`)
-- Database and Redis are accessible via Docker network
+- Database is accessible via Docker network
 - All services run in isolated containers

 ## Hot Reloading